Jinlong-He/TaskDroid/semantics.md

 - if not founded, to find the first task S which `Aft(S) = Aft(B)`.

 ### 2.3 Operating on Task and Task Stack
+In this section I will introduce some operations on task (reps. task stack).
+All the behavious of `startActivity()` are based on the combinations of these operations.
 #### 2.3.1 Operating on Task Stack
-After understanding the mechanism of searching for task, I will introduce the process of moving task.
-There are two sorts of operations depends on the result of `searchTask(B, TS)`,
+After understanding the Task Allocation Mechanism, I will introduce two sorts of operations depends on the result of `allocateTask(B, TS)`,

-- if return a task `S`, it will move the target task `S` to the top of task stack.
+- MoveTask2Top(S): Move the task S to the top of task stack.
+    - Task Allocation Mechanism finds a task S.
-- if return `null` it will create a new task which `realActivity` is B;
+- CreateTask(B): Create a new task which `realActivity` is B and push into task stack.
+    - Task Allocation Mechanism doesn't find a task.

 #### 2.3.2 Operating on Task
-There are six operations on task as followed:
+There are four operations on task as followed:

-- Pop(): Remove the top activity in the task.
-- Push(A): Add the instance of A into task.
+- Push(B): Add the instance of B into task.
+    - etc. Launch an standard activity B.
-- ClearTop(A): Pop() until the top of the task is the instance of A.
+- ClearTop(B): Remove activity until the top of the task is the instance of B.
+    - etc. Launch an singleTask activity B.
-- ClearTask(A): Pop() until the task is empty, and Push(A).
+- ClearTask(B): Remove activity until the task is empty, and Push(B).
+    - etc. Launch an activity B with intent flag `FLAG_ACTIVITY_CLEAR_TASK`.
-- Move2Top(A): Move the first instance of A to the top of task.
+- MoveAct2Top(B): Move the first instance of B to the top of task.
+    - etc. Launch an activity B with intent flag `FLAG_ACTIVITY_REORDER_TO_FRONT`.

+## 3 Deep Understanding Semantics
+In this section, I will give the conditions for each operation in the Android system.
+### 3.1 Without operations on task stack

+#### 3.1.1 Push(B)
-- Undo():
+- `Lmd(B) = standard`,

-Android multitasking mechanism will choose one of operations to operate on task according to the factors.
+### 3.1 With operations on task stack